fadams/docker-playpen/nvidia-glxgears/README.md

 ## Nvidia GPU Acceleration Container Requirements

-Unfortunately, in addition to the host-side tweaks described above it is necessary to make a few additions to Dockerfiles in order to use launch with nvidia-docker.
+Unfortunately, in addition to the host-side tweaks described above it is necessary to make a few additions to application Dockerfiles in order to use launch with nvidia-docker.

-The following are likely to be required by all Dockerfiles that require Nvidia acceleration.
+The following Dockerfile additions are likely to be required by all Dockerfiles that require Nvidia acceleration.
 The LABEL is used by nvidia-docker run to decide if the driver volume and the device files are required and things won't work correctly if it's not in place, unfortunately that important piece of information isn't too obvious from the documentation as it's slightly hidden away [here](https://github.com/NVIDIA/nvidia-docker/wiki/Image-inspection#nvidia-docker).

 ```
 LABEL com.nvidia.volumes.needed="nvidia_driver"